-Prior to February 15, 2013, the Corporations was classified as a "capital pool company" or "CPC" in accordance with the policies of the TSXV and, did not conduct any active business operations.
+Prior to February 15, 2013, the Corporation was classified as a "capital pool company" or "CPC" in accordance with the policies of the TSXV and did not conduct any active business operations.
 As such no compensation was paid to any NEO prior to February 15, 2013.

-The NEOs were not compensated for their services as executive officers of the Corporation, except for the granting from time to time of incentive stock options in accordance with the policies of the TSXV.
+The NEOs were compensated for their services as executive officers of the Corporation commencing in March 2013.
 On January 25, 2011, the Corporation granted a total of 333,400 stock options to its directors (166,700 stock options to the NEOs).
 These options are exercisable until January 25, 2021 at an exercise price of \$0.15 per Common Share.
-The purpose of granting such options is to assist the Corporation in compensating, attracting, retaining and motivating its NEOs and directors and to closely align the personal interests of such persons to that of the shareholders.
 The exercise price of the stock options was established by the Corporation's directors in accordance with the policies of the TSXV and was based on the initial public offering price of the Corporation's shares.
-The options were granted pursuant to the Share Option Plan of the Corporation.
+The options were granted pursuant to the Stock Option Plan of the Corporation.
 See disclosure under heading "Incentive Plan Awards".

-All of the options were granted during the Corporation's financial year ended September 30, 2011.
+All of the options were granted during the Corporation's financial year ended September 30, 2011 and no further options have been granted up to the financial year ended September 30, 2013.